erlerobot/erle_gitbook_python/lists/iterators_for_dictionaries.md

 **.items()**

-The `.items()`function returns an array of tuples with each tuple consisting of a key/value pair from the dictionary. `.items()` function doesn't return key/value in any specific order.The sintaxis is:
+The `.items()`function returns an array of tuples with each tuple consisting of a key/value pair from the dictionary. `.items()` function doesn't return key/value in any specific order.The syntaxis is:

 ```
 print dic_name.items()